amumu1843/Robust_Raw_Object_Detection/webpage.md

 We recommend participants to have access to at least 4 GPUs for developing the models.
 It generally takes 3 days for training 300 epochs.
 The data will occupy around 250 GB of disk space.

 ## Codes
-A baseline implementation is coming soon!
+A baseline implementation is provided [here](https://github.com/huawei-noah/noah-research/tree/master/RAOD).
 For more information, please refer to [this github repo](https://github.com/amumu1843/Robust_Raw_Object_Detection).